JCarpenter-WPI/CS573-Final-Project-Proposal/README.md

  * create functionality to display list of members when users click on region
  * create zoom functionality to more clearly see instititutions that are close to each other (e.g. Boston area)

- 2. Price and outcomes chart
+ 2. Create price and outcomes chart

  * create side by side scatterplots of price and outcomes by level of corporate engagement
  * create tooltip to show name of institution when hovering over a point on the scatterplots
  * create functionality to select a point on one plot and highlight the same institution on the other plot
  * create menu to search for name of institution and highlight the corresponding points for that institution on plots

- 3. Diversity of office types chart
+ 3. Update chart of diversity of office types

  * add menus for orgnizational characteristics such as size, public/private and Carnegie Classification

- 4. Map of level of corporate engagement
+ 4. Create map of level of corporate engagement

  * create map with marks indicating (either by size or color) the level of corporate engagement

- 5. Wish list:  Fancy plots of corporate engagement
+ 5. Wish list:  Create fancy plots of corporate engagement

  * explore possibility of creating box plots or violin plots